CA

 Specific Heat Capacity

-Sheshadri taught Patrick about 2 months ago
+Sheshadri taught Patrick 2 months ago

 Shankar assisted Patrick in solving physics problems from past papers (2015, 2016) covering mechanics, relativity, electromagnetism, and quantum physics.
 Shankar provided explanations of concepts and formulas, guiding Patrick to correct his mistakes in calculations and reasoning.